 About Jeremy Lent

-Born in London, England, Lent received a BA in English Literature from Cambridge University and an MBA from the University of Chicago.
-He pursued a career in business, eventually founding an internet startup and taking it public.
+Born in London, England, Lent received a BA in English Literature from Cambridge University, an MBA from the University of Chicago, and was a former internet company CEO.

-"Around fifteen years ago, my life began unraveling around me.
+"Around twenty years ago, my life began unraveling around me.

 I’d recently taken public the internet company I'd founded in a successful IPO during the internet bubble year of 1999.
 But my wife was developing serious health problems and I quit the company to look after her.
 Within a couple of years, the company was collapsing, and my wife’s health deteriorated further, leading to her eventual death.

 The structures that had given my life meaning had shattered.
 But along with the loss, I noticed a glimmer of possibility: here I was in midlife, with the ability to consciously redirect my future.
 To where?

 I knew, above all, I wanted my life to feel meaningful – but based on what foundation?
 I was determined to sort through the received narratives of meaning until I came across a foundation I could really believe in.